 There are many steps you can take to keep your heart healthy.

 Try to be more physically active.
 Talk with your doctor about the type of activities that would be best for you.
 If possible, aim to get at least 150 minutes of physical activity each week.
 Every day is best.
-It doesn't have to be done all at once—10-minute periods will do.
+It doesn't have to be done all at once.

 If you smoke, quit.
 Smoking is the leading cause of preventable death.
 Smoking adds to the damage to artery walls.
 It's never too late to get some benefit from quitting smoking.
 Quitting, even in later life, can lower your risk of heart disease, stroke, and cancer over time.

 Follow a heart-healthy diet.
 Choose foods that are low in saturated fats, added sugars, and salt.
 As we get older, we become more sensitive to salt, which can cause swelling in the legs and feet.
 Eat plenty of fruits, vegetables, and foods high in fiber, like those made from whole grains.
 Get more information on healthy eating from NIA.
 You also can find information on the Dietary Approaches to Stop Hypertension (DASH) eating plan and the U.S. Department of Agriculture's Food Patterns.

 Keep a healthy weight.
 Balancing the calories you eat and drink with the calories burned by being physically active helps to maintain a healthy weight.
 Some ways you can maintain a healthy weight include limiting portion size and being physically active.
 Learn more about how to maintain a healthy weight from NIA.

 Keep your diabetes, high blood pressure, and/or high cholesterol under control.
 Follow your doctor's advice to manage these conditions, and take medications as directed.